Manitoba

 Designation Date: September 8, 1987

-Designation Authority: The R.M. of Argyle
+Designation Authority: Argyle (R.M.)

 Present Owner: Glenora Historical Society